DevFactoryCH/media/README.md

     composer update

-Then in your `app/config/app.php` file register the service provider:
+Then in your `app/config/app.php` file register the service providers:

-    'Devfactory\Media\MediaServiceProvider'
+    'Devfactory\Media\MediaServiceProvider',
+    'That0n3guy\Transliteration\TransliterationServiceProvider',

 Run the migration to create the DB table: